-Pauldron is a new take on the old science of recoil reduction.
-It uses friction springs to convert recoil into heat energy that is easily dissipated.
-Two thirds of the felt recoil is absorbed when the springs open and two thirds of the remaining energy is absorbed when the spring closes, resulting in up to 85% reduction in felt recoil.
+Pauldron is a new take on the old science of spring systems.
+It uses friction springs to convert recoil energy into thermal energy that is quickly dissipated.
+Two thirds of the felt recoil is absorbed when the springs open and two thirds of the remaining energy is absorbed when the springs close, resulting in up to an 85% reduction of felt recoil.

 PAULDRON SPRINGS IN MOTION

 Recoil is part of the physics of shooting and is found in every firearm, frequently reducing user enjoyment.
 It’s that “kick” of energy you feel after the trigger is pulled that causes your muzzle to lift, making it difficult to maintain sight control and re-acquire targets.

 There are countless costly accessories like recoil pads and muzzle brakes which claim to offer massive recoil reduction, but few measure up when properly tested.
 Other systems require you to go through long, tedious processes in order to own them, and even then, they can generate additional hazards like muzzle blasts.

 Even if you do choose to purchase other recoil reduction accessories, Pauldron will not interfere with the majority of them due to it being inserted into the interior of your firearm’s stock rather than the exterior.
 With Pauldron, you will be able to enjoy the benefits of having multiple recoil reduction systems all in one gun.